SUV VRT Calculator

 Understanding Why SUVs Have Higher VRT

-Modern SUVs often feature advanced all-wheel-drive systems, which add significant weight to the vehicle.
+Modern SUVs often feature advanced all-wheel-drive systems, which add a lot of weight to the vehicle.
 Even when not engaged, these systems contribute to the overall mass that must be propelled down the road.
 The combination of increased weight, aerodynamic inefficiency, and often performance-oriented engines means that SUVs typically fall into higher VRT bands than their saloon counterparts.

 SUV Categories and Their VRT Implications